About the Dashboard

 The dashboard tracks federal funding for facilities – in the form of loans and grants.
-Federal support for these facilities currently includes two programs administered by the U.S. Department of Energy — Battery Materials Processing and Battery Manufacturing Grants and Advanced Technology Vehicles Manufacturing Loan Program.
+Federal support for these facilities currently includes three programs administered by the U.S. Department of Energy — Battery Materials Processing and Battery Manufacturing Grants, Advanced Energy Manufacturing and Recycling Program, and Advanced Technology Vehicles Manufacturing Loan Program.
 This funding is included in the facility investment totals and is not additional.
 Where funding was announced collectively for multiple facilities, the amount is split equally across those facilities unless otherwise stated.
 Program funding is tracked from January 2010 onwards.
-Additionally, facilities that may assemble 30D tax credit eligible vehicles or batteries for such vehicles are also tagged.

 “Right-to-work” states are sourced from the National Conference of State Legislatures.